achrafelkhnissi/1337/42curses/Born2beRoot/knowledge.md

 ### Project overview
 1. How the virtual machine work?
 2. What is the basic differences between CentOS and Debian?
-3. What is the purpose of virtual machines?
+### 3. What is the purpose of virtual machines?

+The main purpose of VMs is to operate multiple operating systems at the same time, from the same piece of hardware.
+Without virtualization, operating multiple systems — like Windows and Linux — would require two separate physical units. \
+Virtualization uses software to simulate virtual hardware that allows multiple VMs to run on a single machine.
+The physical machine is known as the host while the VMs running on it are called guests.
+This process is managed by software known as a hypervisor.

 4. If you chose CentOS, Then what is SELinux and DNF are?
 5. If you chose Debian, Then what is the difference between aptitude and apt?
 6. What APPArmor is?